Logo Copyright © 2007 NCCG - All Rights Reserved

 Q. So at what level is obedience to the Ten Commandments required?

 A. That is a requirement of those aspiring to be Deacons and Deaconesses.
-The Ten Commandments are taught across the whole age range in NCCG, from children to youth.
+The Ten Commandments are taught across the whole age range in NCAY, from children to youth.
 We expect all applicants to the Deaconate to be living the Ten Commandments as a matter of habit.
 If they have spiritual problems underlying their living of this, it is usually taken care of during their training as Sub-Deacons and Sub-Deaconesses and thereafter.

 Q. And the Eldership?